lorisunjunbin/lsnote/README.md

 # lsnote

-Simplest native note app built by Flutter, tested for Android and self used on Note20U5G.
+Simplest native note app built by Flutter, tested for Android and self used on Note20U5G and S22Ultra.

  - sqlite for data storage.
  - import/export data manually(backup before remove the app), standard json format